Here’s the best question I’ve ever been asked by a client:

 But identifying and articulating the objectives are not enough.
 They must be communicated with seriousness.
 You can communicate your goals with a formal a mission statement, principles, and objectives – or not.
 You can hang posters all around or not.
 You can develop beautiful, multi-colored, graphical presentations or go with black and white with a long list of excessively verbose bullet points.
 Any of these choices can work to communicate objectives.
 The thing that really matters is your seriousness.

-Characteristic #2 – The ability to act with sincere intention and continuous learning
+Characteristic #2 – The ability and willingness to act with sincere intention and continuous learning

 Once the objectives are established, you’ll encounter plenty of advice on how to meet them.
 But even more important, as the entire team internalizes the objectives, they’ll emulate your sincere intention and find ways to accomplish the goals.
 Data modelers will learn how to build extensibility into their data structures for the long term as they focus on the data needed for business use cases in the short term.
 Business analysts will parameterize reports for easy reuse and seek out ways to share and rationalize analytics.
 Data stewards will learn how to prioritize data quality issues to support application projects and ongoing business processes.
 As projects move forward, team members will use their creativity and innovation while being open and receptive to the right ideas because the objectives are set firmly in mind while acting and course-correcting every day.

-Characteristic #3 – The ability to work proactively with strangers and adversaries
+Characteristic #3 – The ability and willingness to work proactively with strangers and adversaries

 A successful enterprise data strategy requires cross-functional cooperation.
 If the data you’re delivering supports major business initiatives – sponsored elsewhere in the company – you’ll need to work closely with those areas on a regular basis.
 Let’s be honest, that can be intimidating.
 We all like to work with people we’re comfortable with.
 It makes our day much more pleasant.
 It’s no fun to risk presenting your ideas only to have someone you hardly know throw verbal obstacles in your way at every turn.
 But the leaders with the ability to proactively press forward, working with people who make them uncomfortable, will develop the skills needed to navigate these interpersonal challenges.
 And of course, the easiest way to work with adversaries is to not have any.
 Good leaders know how to make that happen – most of the time.
 If, instead, you avoid collaboration and deliver data as a general “foundation” for the enterprise, working within the relative isolation and comfort of your own team, you’ll probably end up with lengthy and costly projects that just don’t deliver the results you hoped for because the work won’t have the right urgency associated with close alignment to important business initiatives across the organization.

-Characteristic #5 – The ability to worry about the right things and let go of the rest
+Characteristic #4 – The ability and willingness to worry about the right things and let go of the rest